-Healthcare data security needs more attention than it has ever needed before, especially in light of increasing mobile medical technology.
+Healthcare data security needs more attention than ever needed before, especially in light of increasing mobile medical technology.
+Emerging new practices in professional and personal care require innovative and reliable tech to keep everyone’s personal data safe.

-While this increased digital remote care model led to new innovations and convenience in healthcare, it also provided plenty of opportunity for hackers.
-When it comes to healthcare data security, maintaining HIPAA compliance, and keeping up with an increasingly digital world, healthcare providers have a lot of challenges on their hands.
-In this document, we’ll go over the most important healthcare data security topics, including healthcare’s current approach to data breaches, the most common healthcare data security challenges, and what healthcare providers can do to overcome those challenges.
+While the “digital and remote” care model led to great innovations and convenience in healthcare, it also opened new opportunities for scammers and hackers—leading to mounting challenges.
+Let’s go over the most important healthcare data security topics, including healthcare’s current approach to data breaches, the most common healthcare data security challenges, and the necessary actions by healthcare providers.

 Data Breaches in Healthcare Security